 Spring cleaning no longer has to be done in the spring since most homes are no longer shut up all winter long with only sooty fireplaces for heat.
 Still, it’s a worthy tradition that prepares the house and those who live in it for the arrival of warmer weather.
-With this in mind, our pros at Absolute Electrical Heating and Air are pleased to give some spring cleaning tips to help make the job faster and more effective:
+With this in mind, our pros at Absolute Electrical, Plumbing, Heating & Air are pleased to give some spring cleaning tips to help make the job faster and more effective:

 Make sure that you do your spring cleaning safely.
 For example: If you’re cleaning a door, don’t bend over in front of it.
 Someone could charge through the door and knock you in the head.
 To clean a door, always try to stand to one side of it.
 To be really secure, just lock the door before cleaning it.

 Don’t back up without seeing what’s behind you.
 Look over your shoulder first, then back up.

 Don’t mix ammonia and chlorine bleach.
 Mixing the two leads to chlorine gas.
 Anyone who has read one of the World War I trench poets knows it’s not good for the lungs.

 Before starting to clean a room, draw a rough layout of it and draw arrows to guide you around the room.
 Start cleaning at the door and move in a clockwise manner, cleaning from top to bottom.
 When mopping or vacuuming, start at the door and work around the room until you back out of the door.
 In other words, you should only have to go around a room once to clean it.

 You likely have a nice collection of old toothbrushes to clean those hard-to-reach places such as the faucet deck, tight corners on countertops and places around drawer pulls, handles, stove burners and knobs.
 By the way, many stoves allow the knobs to be pulled out.
 Clean them in warm, soapy water, let them dry, then just push them back in.